 Attractive Salaries and Benefits Await in Idaho

 Travel Occupational Therapy jobs in Idaho are available and qualified clinicians are needed to bridge staffing gaps in hospitals and clinics.
 Our travel assignments pay highly competitive wages to help you meet or exceed your financial goals.
-For example, a travel Speech-Language Pathologist can earn up to $2,000 per week in Idaho, compared to an average of $1,392 per week for full-time SLPs.
-Travel Sonographers in ID can bring in about $2,050 per week along with travel CT Techs in Idaho who can potentially earn a weekly wage of up to $2,560.
+For example, a travel Speech-Language Pathologist can earn up to $2,300 per week in Idaho, compared to an average of $1,392 per week for full-time SLPs.
+Travel Sonographers in ID can bring in up to $3,300 per week along with travel CT Techs in Idaho who can potentially earn a weekly wage of up to $3,100.

 On top of generous pay, Med Travelers offer full benefits like medical and dental insurance, retirement plan, free housing, and travel reimbursement, to name a few!
 Contact us today to learn more.